apache/doris/docs/en/administrator-guide/resource-management.md

 3. SHOW RESOURCES

     This command can view the resources that the user has permission to use.
-Please refer to：`HELP SHOW RESOURCES`
+Please refer to: `HELP SHOW RESOURCES`